jmasaviru/README-Genreator/README.md

 # README Generator

   ## Description
-  A command-line application that dynamically generates a professional README.md
+  A command-line application that dynamically generates a professional README.md from a user's input using the inquirer package.

   ## Licence Badge
   ![License badge](https://img.shields.io/badge/License-MIT-green)